A conservative solution to the Singularity Problem in Classical GR

 \section{Acknowledgments}

 I would like to thank George Redlinger who supported me since the initial phases of the idea presented in this paper and encouraged me to write this paper.
-I greatly benefited from his suggestions in developing the idea to its current form.
-I would also like to thank my friends (Ben, Ana and Jon) and my fianc\'ee, Leni who read my drafts and whom I had useful conversations with that helped refine some aspects of the idea.
+I would also like to thank my friends (Ben, Ana and Jon) and my fianc\'ee, Leni who read my drafts and with whom I had useful conversations regarding the idea.